SIREN-SERC/WEBCred-dev/README.md

 - Set up the environment using [pipenv](https://github.com/pypa/pipenv)
-- Create a postgres database named "webcred"
-- Populate the following environment variables:
+- Populate the environment variables listed in `.env.sample` into `.env`
-    - SECRET_KEY
-    - POSTGRES_USER
-    - POSTGRES_PASSWORD
-- Start the application using `python manage.py runserver`
+- Run `python app.py runserver` to start the webserver

 Based on the original WEBCred application [here](https://github.com/Shriyanshagro/WEBCred)